pekelund-dev/codex-test/docs/gcp-setup-cloud-console.md

 Use this guide if you prefer configuring pklnd resources through the Google Cloud Console UI.
 A command-line alternative is documented in the [gcloud CLI guide](gcp-setup-gcloud.md) and both are referenced from the main [README](../README.md).

+> The recommended path for fresh environments is the Terraform workflow outlined in [terraform-deployment.md](./terraform-deployment.md).
+It provisions APIs, Artifact Registry repositories, service accounts, Firestore, storage, and the unified Secret Manager secret before deploying Cloud Run.
+Keep this console reference handy for manual verification; the earlier bash helpers are archived in `scripts/legacy/`.

 ### Default environment variables

 - `PROJECT_ID` — shared by the web app and receipt processor.